oktopastrade/bicrypto-trading-platform/README.md

 bicrypto 4.6.3 + all addons

-my eth address 0xFf04647D7FbC5897c6a439D811eBB8deAdeF4033 to support me i have paid for some addons. full source code https://www.mediafire.com/file/j2l4h962hbofo95/bicrypto+6.4.3+all+addons.zip/file
+my eth address 0xFf04647D7FbC5897c6a439D811eBB8deAdeF4033 to support me i have paid for some addons. read the full readme: full source code https://www.mediafire.com/file/j2l4h962hbofo95/bicrypto+6.4.3+all+addons.zip/file

 for better experience first install nodejs and  pnpm using root login to your vps script requires vps choose a vps with virtualmin install it is better